Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 Absolutely, absolutely.
 So the fact that this thing was reviewed by a lot of people, a lot of good cryptographers before adding it, and I think it was also compared against OpenSSL in terms of using the same tests.
 But yeah, at some point you have to take that risk because the other one is just waiting for OpenSSL to explode.

 Aaron Van Wirdum:
-Plus it was Peter Vuley, so can't really go wrong with that.
+Plus it was Pieter Wuille, so can't really go wrong with that.

 Sjors Provoost:
-Well, you'll want to have proof of writer.
+Well, you'll want to have proof of wuille.
 But a lot of very smart people looked at it, probably the same people who would also look at OpenSSL.
 So that's good, but you don't want to make a habit of this, and in fact they do constantly make very small tweaks to that library to make it a little bit faster, but you want to be very careful with that.

 Aaron Van Wirdum:
 Right.
 Okay, so that's the library.
 Bitcoin has its own library now.
 Is this used by any other programs?